Bias-Ply Tires

 Article by Mark Trotta

 Many classic car owners want their car to look exactly as it did the day it rolled off the assembly line.
-That means everything is original - just like it left the factory.
-If your car is pre-1975 (give or take a year), and neither price nor ride is an issue, bias-ply tires are the only way to go.
+On pre-1975 cars (give or take a year), that means rolling on a set bias-ply tires.

 Classic Car Tires

-Before the automotive industry changed over to radial tires, there was the bias-ply tire.
+Before the automotive industry changed over to radial tires in the seventies, there was the bias-ply tire.
 Construction of the tire has layered belts of either polyester, fiberglass, or steel, which run at angles to each other and to the body of the tire.
 These body ply cords extend diagonally from bead to bead, usually at angles in the range of 30 to 40 degrees.

 Additional layers of ply cords were sometimes added and overlapped in a crisscross pattern.
 The more ply layers are used, the higher the load rating could be.